Shimokawa, Hokkaido: Climate

-Shimokawa's seasonal snowfall can begin as early as November and continue through to April.
+Shimokawa has a Humid continental climate (Köppen Dfb) characterized by cold summers and cold winters with heavy snowfall.
+The average annual temperature in Shimokawa is 4.9 °C. The average annual rainfall is 1164 mm with September as the wettest month.
+The temperatures are highest on average in August, at around 19.0 °C, and lowest in January, at around -9.2 °C.Shimokawa's seasonal snowfall can begin as early as November and continue through to April.
 Though it is generally shorter than an average summer season, June–August sees temperatures reach as high as 30 °C.